BrodyVoth/spotify-viz/README.md

 * The `Sync` class normalizes volume across the entire track by keeping tabs on a fixed range of (several hundred) volume samples. `Sync` uses `d3.scale` to continously map volume to a value between the range of `0` and `1` (unclamped), where `0` represents the **lowest** volume within our cached samples and `1` represents the **average** volume within our cached samples.
 This allows the `volume` value to inherit the dynamic range of any portion of the song – be it quiet or loud – and maintain visual balance throughout the track without compromising a sense of visual reactivity.

 * Under the hood, `volumeSmoothing` is the number of most recent volume samples that are averaged and compared against our cached samples to derive the current `volume` value.

+## Simple Demo
+You can see a live version of `./client/example.js` hosted at https://spotify-viz-demo.herokuapp.com; once you authenticate with your Spotify account give the visualizer a moment to initialize (playing a song in your Spotify client of choice would also be helpful).

 ## Wrapping Up